igcamacho/DSRsimBot_Gazebo/README.md

 </ul>
 You may also not need one or two of those but better to have more and not need them than to need them and not have them.</p>

-Once everything is in order, you need to start ros with *roscore* and you can launch the simulation in Gazebo by running *roslaunch DSRbot_gazebo DSRbot_world.launch*.
+Once everything is in order, you need to start ros with *roscore* and you can launch the simulation in Gazebo by running *roslaunch dsrbot_gazebo DSRbot_world.launch*.
 You will see a Gazebo window opening up and an incredibly amazingly unbelievably blue shelf staring at you (you'll also be able to see the robot).
 You can control the robot by publising a float64 value to the /DSRbot/[horizontal or vertical]_pos_controller/command topic in a different terminal.
 For example: *rostopic pub -1 /DSRbot/horizontal_pos_controller/command std_msgs/Float64 "data: -2"*

 To control the robot's movement with your arrow keys you can run the script *planar_teleop.py* using python3.
 It may also run on python 2 but I didn't try to be honest.
 Also, that script will ONLY run on Linux, maybe MacOS but like idk tbh.